Lónsöræfi

 Climate And Weather

 The highland interior location creates severe conditions with short, cool summers and long, harsh winters with persistent snow and ice cover.
-Average summer temperatures reach only 5-8 degrees Celsius at typical hiking elevations, with frost possible in any month.
-Precipitation is high at approximately 1,500-2,000 millimeters annually, much falling as snow that accumulates into the glaciers.
+Average summer temperatures reach only 5–8 degrees Celsius at typical hiking elevations, with frost possible in any month.
+Precipitation is high, much falling as snow that accumulates into the glaciers.
 Rapid weather changes are characteristic, with clear conditions deteriorating to rain, fog, or snow within hours.
-Rivers can rise dramatically and unpredictably from glacial melt or rainfall, making crossings dangerous.
+Rivers can rise dramatically and unpredictably from glacial melt or rainfall, making crossings dangerous without experience and proper timing.

 Human History

 The inhospitable highland terrain was never permanently settled, though historical records mention use as summer pastures for sheep and as travel routes between coastal settlements.
-Outlaws fleeing justice reportedly took refuge in the remote valleys during the medieval period, surviving in conditions considered beyond the reach of organized search.
-The area remained essentially unknown to outsiders until systematic exploration in the 20th century mapped its geography and geology.
+Outlaws fleeing justice reportedly took refuge in the remote valleys during the medieval period, surviving in conditions considered beyond the reach of organised search.
+The area remained largely unknown to outsiders until systematic exploration in the 20th century mapped its geography and geology.
 The traditional Icelandic autumn sheep roundup occasionally brought farmers into the reserve margins to recover livestock that had wandered into the highlands.
+In modern times the reserve has become a destination for experienced wilderness hikers, with a well-known multi-day route connecting Snæfell with the Stafafell farm in the south.

 Park History